dhramijo/api-fractal-labs/README.md

-# API Developer Assignment
+# Client REST API Development

 ## Description

-Write a client for the Fractal API Sandbox to read bank transactions.
+REST API client for the Fractal API Sandbox to read bank transactions.
 Categorise bank transactions based on the transaction description for two categories (Ex: Travel, Coffee)

 Write a service to implement endpoints for the following cases: